 Copenhagen Stock Exchange | 2001

 The report formulates the recommendation (p.
-15, part 2 of the report) to built risk management as integral part of good governance.
+15, part 2 of the report) to build risk management as an integral part of good governance.

 - To develop and maintain an understanding within the organisation of the company’s strategic and operational goals, including identification of the critical success factors.

 - To analyse these possibilities and challenges, which are connected with the realisation of the above goals and to analyse the risk of these goals not being met.

 - To analyse the most important activities of the company in order to identify the risks attached hereto.

 Risk management also focuses on procedures for damage control, the formation of contracts, safety at work, environmental issues and safeguarding physical values.
 It is recommended that the board ensures that the management establishes efficient risk management systems and that the board continuously follows up on these in order to ensure that they always work efficiently in the light of the company’s requirements.
 As required, but at least once a year, the board should evaluate the company’s risk management and by establishing the risk policy, decide on the company’s risk-taking including insurance, currency and investment policies.